AntonBuus/SUI_Miniproject/README.md

 ## Spatial User Interface

-The scene in the unity-project used for the SUI showcase day is found under Assets>_Main>Iteration_1>MainScene
+The scene in the unity-project used for the SUI showcase day is found under `Assets>_Main>Iteration 1>MainScene`

 Relevant scripts (with describing comments) is found in all places EXCEPT "Embodied Interaction"

 ## Embodied interaction
 This project hosts the implementation files for Anton Buus Hansen attending the Embodied Interaction course.
-To view relevant project-files in relation to the course go to Assets>_Anton>Embodied Interaction.
+To view relevant project-files in relation to the course go to `Assets>_Anton>Embodied Interaction`.
 All scripts used for the implementation is found in this folder.

 Additionally in the folder is found the scene named "Showcase_EI" which is the most optimal scene for trying out the interaction.